A continuous symmetry breaking measure for finite clusters using Jensen-Shannon divergence: Numerical Results

 \paragraph{SBM of the reflection operator, $\sigma_h$} The reflection plane intersects the central Ti cation, with its normal vector oriented towards the $a$ axis (illustrated by the blue curve), $b$ axis (red curve), and $c$ axis (yellow curve), as depicted in Figure~\ref{fig;SBM_perov}(b).
 Since there are no octahedral tilts around the $a$ and $b$ axes, reflection symmetry across the plane perpendicular to the $c$ axis is preserved.
 This is consistent with the yellow curve remaining at zero independent of \(\phi\), indicating the preservation of this symmetry under this distortion.
 Conversely, \(\sigma_h\) symmetry is disrupted over planes perpendicular to both the \(a\) and \(b\) axes, as reflected in the overlapping red and blue curves in Figure~\ref{fig;SBM_perov}(b).
 Notably, \(\sbm^{JS}_{\sigma_h}[\mu_\phi]\) converges to approximately $0.24$ beyond \(\phi=13\).
 Prior to \(\phi=10\), \(\sbm^{JS}_{\sigma_h}[\mu_\phi]\) exhibits a more rapid increase compared to \(\sbm^{JS}_{C_4}[\mu_\phi]\) and is strictly larger.
 However, post \(\phi=10\), \(\sbm^{JS}_{C_4}[\mu_\phi]\) accelerates in growth, while \(\sbm^{JS}_{\sigma_h}[\mu_\phi]\) approaches convergence, thus making \(\sbm^{JS}_{C_4}[\mu_\phi]\) greater than \(\sbm^{JS}_{\sigma_h}[\mu_\phi]\) for larger rotations.
 Consequently, the SBM analysis suggests that for smaller values of \(\phi\), the octahedral tilts \(a^0a^0c^+\) predominantly disrupt the reflection over planes perpendicular to the \(a\) and \(b\) axes, compared to rotation around these axes, whereas for larger \(\phi\) values, the inverse is observed.

-\paragraph{SBM of the inversion operator, $i$} Since the octahedral tilts do not disrupt the inversion symmetry, $\sbm^{JS}_{i}[\mu_\phi]$ maintains a value of zero for all \(\phi\) as expected, illustrated by the constant line in Figure~\ref{fig;SBM_perov}(c).
+\paragraph{SBM of the inversion operator, $i$} We finally consider the inversion operator, $i$, defined with its fixed point at the central Ti cation.
+Since the octahedral tilts do not disrupt this inversion symmetry, $\sbm^{JS}_{i}[\mu_\phi]$ maintains a value of zero for all $\phi$ as expected, illustrated by the constant line in Figure~\ref{fig;SBM_perov}(c).